 About 4 grams of protein per 100 grams of "Spanakorizo"

-And Because being a Vegan, will definitely have you missing some of the greasy foods you used to love, I added these 2 favorite Greek (normally-greasy) dishes to this list as well.
+And Because being a Vegan will definitely have you missing some of the greasy foods you used to love, I added these 2 favorite Greek dishes to this list as well.

-One of the all time favorite Greek dishes “Gyros” comes into the form of eggplants in this recipe.
+One of the all-time- favorite Greek dishes "Gyros" comes in the form of eggplants in this recipe.
 Eggplants are a very flavorful meat substitute.
 Wrapped up in warm pita bread along with juicy tomatoes and crispy cucumber.

 Yes!
 You can have a Moussaka as well.
 And a truly delicious one.
 All you have to do is follow this inspiring Vegan Moussaka recipe!